-Reeb® is transitioning to new fire labels in order to meet the current industry standard required by Intertek.
-The first part of the transition went into effect March 28th while other changes will go into effect later this year.
+Reeb® has transitioned to new fire labels in order to meet the current industry standard required by Intertek.

 20-Minute Fire Labels

 The 20-minute fire labels, which are made of a metal material, now indicate both the pressure rating (neutral and positive) and the hose stream rating (with or without).